Hamdy410/Morse-Code-Machine/README.md

 ## Switching between the two modes
 ### From Encoding to Decoding:
-  1. Switch the Potientiometer to the other side of its rotation.
+  1. Switch the Potentiometer to the other side of its rotation.
   2. Send two empty strings using Enter.
   3. Wait for the LED lights to switch
   4. Wait 30–50 seconds.
   5. Press the Push button and the other mode interface would be introduced.

 ### From Decoding to Encoding:
-  1. Switch the Potientiometer to the other side.
+  1. Switch the Potentiometer to the other side.
   2. Wait for the LED lights to switch.
   3. Press the Push Button.
   4. Wait 30-50 seconds